danieltrpevski/Plasticity/README.md

   plas_rates_mpi.py
   plas_weights_mpi.py
   ```
-  After obtaining the results, the scripts for analyzing them and plotting Figure 5 are:
+  Change the folder and filename for the saved results as you need/wish.
+After obtaining the results, the scripts for analyzing them and plotting   Figure 5 are given below.
+Use the correct folder and filename for the saved results that you will plot.
   ```
   analyze_plas_rates.py
   analyze_plas_weights.py